UPDATE 2/4/19: I received a text that they found the plaque (I don’t know where). It will be placed in the garden next to my son’s pineapple tree.

-People took note of how much he loved that tree and started calling it “XX’s tree.”
-Kids told each other to meet at “XX’s tree” to play tag, and of course my son would play too.
+People took note of how much he loved that tree and started calling it “Mason’s tree.”
+Kids told each other to meet at “Mason’s tree” to play tag, and of course my son would play too.
 When we moved away I wondered if they’d still call the tree by his name.
 A few months after we moved, my son was diagnosed with incurable brain cancer.
-We received a lot of support from my son’s teachers at his old school — XX had the gift of charm and was easy to fall in love with and hard to forget.
+We received a lot of support from my son’s teachers at his old school — Mason had the gift of charm and was easy to fall in love with and hard to forget.

 After he passed away I ordered a memorial plaque and the aide from his kindergarten class oversaw its installation.
 I was sent pictures from thousands of miles away.
 I’m told my son’s friends arranged rocks around the base of the stake for decoration and protection.
 I was deeply touched by everyone’s expression of love for my son.

 Those friends moved on to Junior High and then High School.
 The kindergarten aide retired.
 After a while, only three of his teachers remained.
 The school changed Principals.
 The building underwent improvements.
 Years went by before I returned for a visit, and when I did I dropped by to finally see the plaque.